 How cloud technology enhances Document Control

-The highest level of efficiency in Document Control can be claimed by none other than cloud based EQMS.
-Such solutions not only offer the aforementioned benefits of an integrated quality management system with Document Control at the core, they also offer immense benefits in terms of cost, scalability, and security.
+The highest level of efficiency in Document Control can be claimed by none other than cloud-based EQMS.
+Such solutions not only offer the aforementioned benefits of an integrated quality management system with Document Control at the core, but they also offer immense benefits in terms of cost, scalability, and security.
 ComplianceQuest, for instance, is built and run on Salesforce.com, a platform trusted by over 4 million businesses worldwide.
-A highly integrated solution that works with all legacy ERP solutions, it not only simplifies Document Control, but enables businesses to scale up and down easily, enjoy enterprise level security, and cut cost.
+A highly integrated solution that works with all legacy ERP solutions, it not only simplifies Document Control, but enables businesses to scale up and down easily, enjoy enterprise-level security, and cut cost.

 If you are seeking ways to improve quality processes in your organization, begin with Document Control.
-Find a solution that doesn’t add to the complexities and helps you stay compliant to various regulations.
-Do consider cloud over on premise solutions.
+Find a solution that doesn’t add to the complexities and helps you stay compliant with various regulations.
+Do consider cloud over on-premise solutions.
 It saves you money, time and resources while giving you better accessibility and mobility.
 You’ll observe that with an efficient Document Control solution, your quality management initiatives will become much more effective.